 In 2018 an agreement between the CSO Director General and the Registrar General was signed on Census 2021.
-Whilst the Census in the Republic of Ireland was delayed to 2022, officials are still planning to produce a joint report on statistics from the 2021/22 censuses.
+Whilst the census in the Republic of Ireland was held in April 2022, officials are still planning to produce a joint report on statistics from the 2021/22 censuses.

 Census 2021 statistics on small populations

 Census Office will where possible, produce bespoke tables for small populations.
 Small populations can be defined by country of birth, ethnic group, religion, or any other characteristic or geography recorded on the census form.
 If you wish to request bespoke tables for a small population group please get in touch via email email@example.com.